-Moreover, imputation through the $\bm{\alpha}$ maximizing $G(\cdot, X)$ does not require performing a regression on a subset of the data set, for example, by hiding some of the available values.
-This is an important property, as, in some cases, the number of available values is smaller than the total number of elements in the data matrix by several orders of magnitude, like in the collaborative filtering setting~\cite{koren2021advances}.
+Finally, imputation through the $\bm{\alpha}$ maximizing $G(\cdot, X)$ does not require performing a regression on a subset of the dataset, for example, by hiding some available values.
+This is an important property, as, in some cases, the number of available values is smaller than the total number of elements in the data matrix by several orders of magnitude, as in the collaborative filtering setting~\cite{koren2021advances}.